Teodor92/Project-Company-Life/specification/README.md

 ## Code Style

-Use a ESLint to enforce consistent style - doesn't matter which one you use, your code should be consistent.
+Use ESLint to enforce consistent style - doesn't matter which one you use, your code should be consistent.

 ## Testing

-It is advisable to write a lot of test for the application.
+It is advisable to write a lot of tests for the application.

 - Write Unit Tests for small isolated pieces of logic.
-- Write Integration End to End test for a big chuck of the functionality.
+- Write Integration End-to-End tests for a big chunk of the functionality.

-Try to hit around a 80% code coverage.
+Try to hit around 80% code coverage.
 If you are using `JavaScript/TypeScript` based technologies - Jest is recommended as a testing framework.

 ## Proposed Architecture